 Time to First Byte (TTFB)

-Time to First Byte (TTFB) is the total amount of time spent to receive the first byte of the response once it has been requested.
+Time to First Byte (TTFB) is the total amount of time from the start of the request to when we receive the first byte of the response.

 It is the sum of “Redirect Duration” + “Connection Duration” + “Backend Duration”.
 This metric is one of the key indicators of web performance.